lace-lichen/privacy/index.md

 ## Contact

-If you have any questions, my personal website is oliviazoe.com & you can reach out to me there!
+If you have any questions, my personal website is oliviazoe.com & you can reach out to me there or at hello@oliviazoe.com!

+## Support

+For support or to leave feedback, contact me at hello@oliviazoe.com.